artichoke/artichoke/artichoke-repl-history/README.md

 On Windows, the history file is located in the current user's `LocalAppData` known folder.

-On Linux and other non-macOS unix targets, the history file is located in the `XDG_STATE_DIR` according to the [XDG Base Directory Specification], with the specified fallback if the environment variable is not set.
+On Linux and other non-macOS Unix targets, the history file is located in the `XDG_STATE_DIR` according to the [XDG Base Directory Specification], with the specified fallback if the environment variable is not set.